Developing Asia can weather Fed's tapering, says ADB

 It now reckons the region, grouping 45 countries in Asia-Pacific, will grow 6.0 percent in 2013 and 6.2 percent in 2014, little changed from last year's growth of 6.1 percent.

-Between May and August, emerging markets were gripped by a sell-off after the Fed signaled that it would taper its bond-buying stimulus once the U.S. economy improved.
+Between May and August, emerging markets were gripped by a sell-off after the Fed signalled that it would taper its bond-buying stimulus once the U.S. economy improved.

-The sudden capital outflows caused some alarm, but ADB said worries over potential for a regional meltdown were misplaced.
+The sudden capital outflows caused some alarm, but ADB said worries over potential for a regional meltdown were misplaced, and markets are now treading water, waiting for the Fed to act.

 "Fears of a repeat of the 1997 Asian financial crisis are unwarranted," ADB said in a statement.
 "The region is now in a stronger position to weather the storm, with many economies running current account surpluses and holding large foreign reserve stockpiles."